Michelle Obama Hair Hoopla: ‘Natural’ Or More Like The ‘Emperor’s New Clothes’? [Opinion]

 — Us Weekly (@usweekly) April 5, 2017

-In another world, one were there is a bit more reality, this might be called having a bad hair day.
+In another world, one where there is a bit more reality, this might be called having a bad hair day.
 Michelle’s hair in this picture is not a style, but something many women might do if they need to run to the store but don’t have the time to fuss.
 Michelle is a beautiful woman, but this is not one of her greatest looks.
 Still, folks have hopped online and are paying homage to Michelle Obama’s hair in this picture, much like the tweet below.

 Seeing Michelle Obama wear her hair natural while serving as First Lady… would've made my whole life